-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
-Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 4 Embedding dialogic activities across the school curriculum.
-These can support pupils to articulate key ideas, consolidate There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high 1, 4 understanding and extend vocabulary.
-We will purchase resources and fund ongoing teacher training and release time. impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF Purchase of additional Read Write Inc resources, so they can be used throughout the school.
+dence that supports this proach Challenge number(s) addressed across the school curriculum.
+These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
+We will purchase resources sug incl high inex imp ere is a strong evidence base that agests oral language interventions, uding dialogic activities such as n-quality classroom discussion, are expensive to implement with high eacts on reading. al language interventions Toolkit and Education Endowment Foun- 1, 4

+Purchase of additional Read Write Inc resources and other picture books and texts to improve reading skills and oracy.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2, 4 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stages 2 and 3 1,4 Improve the quality of social and emotional (SEL) learning.
-SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 3, 4
+Purchase additional concrete maths resources to support the White Rose Curriculum and interventions.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: Improving Mathematics in Key Stage 2 1,4 Improve the quality of social and emotional learning.
+All classroom staff to receive training in behavior management and readiness to learn eg whole school SIT training.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning. pdf(educationendowmentfoundation.or g.uk) 3, 4